 C++ priotity_queue::size FAQs

-2) Does calling size affect the contents of the priority queue in C++?
+Calling the size method does not impact the contents of the priority queue in C++.

-4) In what ways does size differ from empty in a priority queue?
+4) How does the size method differ from the empty method when used with a priority queue?

-The function size describes the actual number of elements, and empty only describes whether the container is empty or non-empty.
-In an example, if size returns 0, empty will return true.
+The function size indicates the current quantity of elements, while empty solely indicates if the container is devoid of elements or not.
+For instance, if size yields 0, empty will yield true.

-5) Does size have the same applicability and utility in priority queues configured as either max heaps or min heaps in C++?
+5) Is the size function equally applicable and useful in priority queues implemented as either max heaps or min heaps in C++?